payu-india/CMS-Chatbot/docs/v2 web integration/v2-seamless-integration/v2-seamless-workflows-integration/v2-s2s-upi-integration.md

 This web service will let you validate VPA if it is a valid VPA or not.

 After the customer enters VPA on your website, you need to call this API to check for VPA validation.
 If VPA is valid, you need to proceed with the next step.
-For a sample request or response, refer to  <a href="https://docs.payu.in/v2/reference/v2_validate_vpa_api" target="_blank"> Validate VPA</a>.
+For a sample request or response, refer to  [Validate VPA API](ref:v2-validate-vpa-api)

 The response for the S2S payment request is not similar to Merchant Hosted or PayU Hosted Checkout.
-For description of response parameters, refer to <a href="https://docs.payu.in/v2/reference/addl_info-payment-apis/" target="_blank"> Additional Info for Payment APIs</a>.
+For description of response parameters, refer to [Additional Info for Payment APIs](ref:addl_info-payment-apis)

 ## Step 2: Initiate the payment to PayU

 To start with, the request is raised from the Merchant to PayU with the required transaction mandatory/optional parameters.
 This needs to be a server-to-server curl call request.
 This API is used for both Cards and UPI for generating a new transaction.
 Parameters and their descriptions are mentioned below.

 ### Environment